 A Painted Hutch -Beast Turned Beauty

 I got this hutch from my great Aunt Alice when she moved out of her house! l know some people are totally anti-furniture painting, but I am sure you can see that this piece had suffered wear and tear over the years and was in desperate need of a re-do, with several nicks, scratches, and worn edges.
-I love painted furniture, it breathes new life into something that might otherwise end up in a dark shed or
+I love painted furniture, it breathes new life into something that might otherwise end up in a dark shed or worse.
+You know??

 I looked at this hutch for WAY too long in my garage trying to think of how it could be beautiful.
 I’ve noticed some beautiful grey hutches in everything from designer magazines, to Martha Stewart lines, to Pinterest makeovers.
 A grey seemed just right for this hutch.